 Since September 2015, Adriana has been teaching piano at the Wagram Music School and High School.
 Her students won prizes at various competitions in Austria.

 She is an active presence in the administration of the Vienna University of Music, receiving various positions in the Austrian Student Association, the Study Commission, and the University Senate.
 She was also the main organizer of the "SYLFF Network for music and arts Vienna" association, under the tutelage of the Tokyo Foundation.

 Between October and December 2008, Adriana Paler gave piano and music theory courses at the Faculty of Music in Brasov, under the tutelage of the Austrian Research Society in Vienna, as a fellow of the European scientific cooperation program MOEL Plus.
 Supported by the same program follows a research internship in collaboration with the National University of Music in Bucharest during April-July 2011.

 Society, charity, environment legacy

-Adriana is persistently involved in organizing charity concerts and projects that bring music closer to the people who need it: in hospitals, nursing homes, children's homes and neighborhoods for immigrants.
+Adriana is persistently involved in organizing charity concerts and projects that bring music closer to the people who need it: in hospitals, nursing homes, children's homes, and neighborhoods for immigrants.

-Since 2014 she is the president of the association "Verein für Musik und Kunst Wien - Vienna for Network, Science and Music and Arts Vienna", an organisation that promotes educational concerts for young audiences in Austria and abroad, focusing on social integration and cultural development.
+Since 2014 she is the president of the association "Verein für Musik und Kunst Wien - Vienna for Network, Science and Music and Arts Vienna", an organization that promotes educational concerts for young audiences in Austria and abroad, focusing on social integration and cultural development.